conda-forge/cfep/cfep-13.md

 2. PR CI runs should check all of their outputs against the web service in a "dry-run" mode and fail if any output conflicts with some other package.
-3. Package "upload" commands to the web service will automatically register new outputs for a feedstock that do not conflict with any other outputs.
+3. Package "upload" commands to the web service will automatically register new outputs for a feedstock that do not conflict with the outputs of any other feedstock.

 The above combination of items will let users register new outputs for feedstocks in a mostly self-service manner while also not letting them write to an arbitrary